chundawatajay/buyogo/readme.md

 Troubleshooting
 Can't Access the App: Make sure Minikube is running and ports are correctly exposed.
 Ingress Issues: If you’re using Ingress, ensure it’s set up correctly and running.

+=>DNS Resolution in Kubernetes

+Within a Kubernetes cluster, DNS resolution allows pods to communicate with each other using service names rather than IP addresses.
+Each service in the cluster gets a DNS entry managed by the Kubernetes DNS system, which translates service names into their corresponding cluster IP addresses.
+This makes inter-pod communication seamless and reliable.

+=>Resource Requests and Limits

+Resource requests and limits are used in Kubernetes to manage pod resource allocation and ensure that no single application consumes all available resources.
+For example, you can specify CPU and memory requests to guarantee a minimum allocation, while limits prevent the application from using more than a specified maximum.
+This approach helps maintain cluster stability and ensures that resources are fairly distributed among running applications.

+=>Design Choices

+Configurations and Setups: I chose to use Minikube for local testing and Kubernetes for deployment due to its scalability and ease of use.
+Minikube provides an excellent environment to simulate production scenarios without the need for a full-scale cloud setup.

+Alternatives Considered: I considered using Docker Compose instead of Kubernetes; however, Kubernetes offers better scalability, resource management, and supports Ingress controllers, which makes it more suitable for production-like environments.

+=>Testing Scenarios

+Autoscaling: I tested autoscaling by applying a Horizontal Pod Autoscaler (HPA) configuration and simulating high traffic loads.
+The application scaled up as expected during high load and scaled down during idle periods, effectively managing resource consumption.

+Database Interactions: Tested database interactions by sending multiple GET and POST requests to ensure data consistency and response times under load.
+The application performed well, with minimal delays observed.

+Testing Results: Autoscaling worked without issues, but during the highest load, response times slightly increased.
+Database interactions remained consistent, demonstrating the robustness of MongoDB under simulated high traf